pit-ray/vim-autograd/examples/README.md

 ## Classification using Deep Learning
 Since vim-autograd can find the gradient, it is possible to use the gradient descent method for deep learning.

-Here we use the [wine classification dataset](https://archive.ics.uci.edu/ml/datasets/Wine), a public Toy dataset provided by UCI, to classify three types of wine from a 13-dimensional vector.
+Here we use the [wine classification dataset](https://archive.ics.uci.edu/ml/datasets/Wine), a public toy dataset provided by UCI, to classify three types of wine from a 13-dimensional vector.

 ### Preprocess Dataset
 First, we standarize this data set and divide into training set and test set.